Appealing a benefits decision

 The HM Courts and Tribunals Service receives your form and documents.
 The Tribunals Service then asks the DWP to respond within 28 days.

 The tribunal service will send you all the documents which will be looked at.
 A copy is also sent to others involved in your case.
 This is called the ‘appeal bundle’.
-When you receive this, you should:
+When you receive this:

 - read the documents